xzel23/utility/SELECTIVE-PUBLISHING-CONCEPT.md

 2. Run validation and tests.
 3. Publish only the selected library modules plus the BOM to the staging repository.
 4. Invoke the existing Maven Central release process for the staged artifacts.
-5. Fail without modifying release state if staging or deployment fails.
+5. Fail without promoting the prepared plan to published release state if staging or deployment fails.

 Publishing must not derive its selected modules from an ad-hoc local Git state.
 It must use the persisted prepared plan to make CI execution reproducible.